Losses/blurest/blurest-core/README.md

 **Options:**

-- `databaseUrl`: Path of the database file, will be created if it doesn't exist
+- `databasePath`: Path of the database file, will be created if it doesn't exist
 - `projectRoot`: Absolute path to your project root directory

 #### Methods